People

 Seraphim Jarov

-Seraphim Jarov, UBC Mathematics PhD student
+Seraphim Jarov, NSERC USRA awardee, UBC Mathematics PhD student

 Seraphim worked with the UBC LIGO team as an NSERC USRA awardee in the summer of 202.
 His work improved our ability to safely distinguish between noise transients (glitches) and real astrophysical events in our detector data with Gravity Spy, a convolutional neural network used to identify different glitch types.
 He tested Gravity Spy’s performance by simulating waveforms and retraining Gravity Spy’s model on enriched training sets to explore the potential for applying this tool as a signal vs. glitch classification method for the next LIGO-Virgo-KAGRA observing run.
 He produced a paper on his work: arXiv 2307.15867.
 Seraphim is now a PhD student in UBC’s Department of Mathematics.